denikom72/configurator-management-system/index.md

-This is a cgi-application, so it need a cgi-directory, to run a cgi-script.
+This is a database based cgi-application ( mysql ), so it need a cgi-directory, to run a cgi-script.
 There are just two cgi-files, index.cgi and controller.cgi, the rest are pm-modules, respectively perl-classes.
 Soon i will prepare either a download as a docker-appliance and a video-demo or something else.

+A database-dump-file "DB_DUMP.sql" is in the cgi-directory.
+A small how-to comming soon.